TIFF to launch official content market alongside Festival in September 2026

 About TIFF

 TIFF is a not-for-profit cultural organization with a mission to transform the way people see the world through film.
-An international leader in film culture, TIFF projects include the annual Toronto International Film Festival®in September; TIFF Lightbox, which features five cinemas, learning and entertainment facilities; and the innovative national distribution program Film Circuit.
-The organization generates an annual economic impact of $200 million CAD.
+An international leader in film culture, TIFF initiatives include the annual Toronto International Film Festival® in September; TIFF Lightbox, which features five cinemas, learning, and entertainment facilities; the innovative national distribution program Film Circuit, and the TIFF Content Market launching in 2026.
+The organization generates an estimated annual economic impact of $240 million CAD.
 TIFF Lightbox is generously supported by contributors including the Province of Ontario, the Government of Canada, the City of Toronto, the Reitman family (Ivan Reitman, Agi Mandel, and Susan Michaels), The Daniels Corporation, and RBC.
 For more information, visit tiff.net.

 TIFF is generously supported by Major Sponsors RBC and Visa, and Major Supporters: the Government of Canada, Government of Ontario, and City of Toronto.